ebdilden/LuEtcheverry.github.io/_pages/research.md

 ---

-## Working papers
+### Working papers

-"The Effect of paid paternity leave on paternal involvement and lebor market outcomes"
+"The Effect of paid paternity leave on paternal involvement and labor market outcomes"

 "Borrowing Constraints in Savings Groups" With Alfredo Burlando and Jessica Goldberg

-## Work in Progress
+### Work in Progress

 "Do brighter street lights reduce crime?: The case of Binghamton, NY" With Carlos Díaz